jcford2213/APOD-App/README.md

   - Click Signup
   - An API Key will be generated and displayed when the page loads

-App Setup
+App Setup on Local Machine
-  This program has been written using the VS Code editor These instructions are written for the VS Code editor and its internal terminal using Windows Powershell However, you should be able to use any editor and terminal you like.
-  To setup and run the app follow these instructions:
   - Clone the repository to you local machine
-  - In VS Code open the APOD-APP folder
+  - Open the project root APOD-APP folder in VS Code
-  - Open a terminal and make sure the working directory is \APOD-APP
+  - Open a VS Code terminal.
+Make sure the working directory is APOD-APP\
-  - Install Dependencies in the fronend and backend folders
+  - Install dependencies in the fronend and backend folders:
     - Frontend (from /APOD-APP)
       ```
         cd frontend
       ```
       ```
-        npm Install
+        npm install
       ```
     - Backend (from /APOD-APP)
       ```
         cd backend
       ```
       ```
-        npm Install
+        npm install
       ```
-  - Setup .env File
+  - Setup .env files
-    - Create a .env file in the APOD-APP/backend folder
+    - In \backend create a .env file
-    - On the first line define the API_KEY
+    - Create the keywords API_KEY and PORT
       ```env
-        API_KEY={YOUR_KEY}
+        API_KEY={your nasa api key}
+        SERVER_PORT={the server's port}
+      ```
+    - Save and close the .env file

+    - In \frontend create a .env file
+    - Create the keyword VITE_SERVER_PORT
+      ```env
+       VITE_SERVER_PORT={the server's port}
       ```
     - Save and close the .env file

 Run App
   - Open terminal and make sure the working directory is \APOD-APP